jsreport/docs/docs/reports.md

 In this case the returned `Permanent-Link` will be public url bypassing the authentication.

+The async rendering triggered using header `jsreport-Options-Reports-Async=true` additionally accepts also header `jsreport-Options-Reports-Public=true` to specify the public output.

 ## Cleanup
 The reports stored from async calls are forever persisted by default.
 You can change this and enable automatic old reports clean up.
 This can be done through config.